oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ascending by `date` and as a second level criteria `number`.
 As the timestamps might use different timezones, the sorting MUST take timezones into account.

+In order to create consistent results in the case of mixed integer and semantic versioning (failing test [6.1.30](#mixed-integer-and-semantic-versioning)), implementations SHALL map items with integer versioning to semantic versioning by appending `.0.0` to the corresponding values.
+The aforementioned rule is solely used during the processing to create consistent test results.

+> This processing rule is not a suggested quick fix for test [6.1.30](#mixed-integer-and-semantic-versioning)
+> but implementation guidance for this edge case.

 The relevant path for this test is:

 ```list-of-jsonpaths